danieltjw/aifutures/README.md

 _The reduction in anxiety from living in post-basic-scarcity will free humans to pursue more unconventional work which will increase the informational value and possibility space that the AI is trying to maximise._

 *We already have the capability to produce enough food for everyone

 ---

+# Future of Art

+Art was previously seen as the last bastion that AI would be able to emulate.
+2022 shattered those expectations with easily accessible image generation from text phrases.

+These AI models are able to learn concepts by training with a large volume of images.
+These concepts can then be combined into unique and new images and videos.

+It seems beneficial in the long run for the companies of these AI systems to incentivise artist to contribute more of their works to create the most capable AI systems.

+Human involvement with art will move from creating to curation.

+For example:
+- Past: 90% Creating : 10% Curation
+- Future: 20% Creating : 80% Curation

+---